Jewish East End Guide

 Princelet Street Synagogue – W/PRI

-- Covers the period 1884-1988 and includes marriage and membership records.
+- Extensive archive of the Princes later Princelet Street Synagogue of 18-19 Princelet Street, Spitalfields,1884-1988.
+Includes marriage and membership records.
 Also records of Loyal United Friends Friendly [or Benefit] Society and the Society for Chanting Psalms and Visiting the Sick.

 Spitalfields Great Synagogue - W/SGS